7 Ways to Get the Most from Your Air Conditioning

 - Clean and adjust blower components.
-Air-flow problems can reduce efficiency up to 15 percent.
+Airflow problems can reduce efficiency up to 15 percent.

 How would an energy audit help keep my home cool?

-Ideas for renovations and new construction:
+Ideas for renovation and new construction

-Lastly, Hodes recommends a whole house fan.
-He explained that this type of fan is installed in the attic and draws cool air up through your house.
+Last, Hodes recommends a whole house fan.
+He explains that this type of fan is installed in the attic and draws cool air up through your house.
 “It can be put on a thermostat so that it turns on and off automatically.
-If you don’t have AC, this is the next best thing,” he said.
+If you don’t have AC, this is the next best thing.”